Creating a docker container

 const path = `/align?method=${method}&gap_open=${gapOpen}&gap_extend=${gapExtend}`;

-const response = await grok.dapi.docker.dockerContainers.request(id, path, params);
+const response: Response = await grok.dapi.docker.dockerContainers.fetchProxy(id, path, params);

 }

-To make a request grok.dapi.dockerfiles.request
+To make a request grok.dapi.dockerfiles.fetchProxy

 is used.
-You should specify
+You should specify the id

 in order to make the request to the right container, path